tethysplatform/tethys/docs/getting_started/model.rst

     SessionMaker = sessionmaker(bind=engine)
     Base = declarative_base()

-The ``get_persistent_store_engine()`` method accepts the name of a persistent store as an argument and returns and SQLAlchemy engine object.
+The ``get_persistent_store_engine()`` method that is used here accepts the name of a persistent store as an argument and returns an SQLAlchemy engine object.
 The engine object contains the connection information needed to connect to the persistent store database.
 Anytime you want to query or modify your persistent store data, you will do so with an SQLAlchemy ``session`` object.
 As the name implies, the ``SessionMaker`` can be used to create new ``session`` objects.
 The ``Base`` object is used in the next step when we define our data model.
 Add these lines to your :file:`model.py` file:

 ::

+    # SQLAlchemy ORM definition for the stream_gages table
     class StreamGage (Base):
         '''
         Example SQLAlchemy DB Model